-- a.
+01. Parole Plan.
+A parole plan approved by Department of Correction probation and parole staff should provide a positive re-entry into the community for the offender.
+(7 - 1 - 21)T(10 - 13 - 21)T a.
 The parole plan must be approved and received at the Commission office before the actual release date can be set to allow time for processing the release.
-(7-1-21)T - b.
-Should the offender have disciplinary problems following the parole hearing, or the Commission receives information that was not available at the time of the hearing, the Commission may reconsider the decision, and the tentative parole date may be voided or changed.
-(7-1-21)T - 03.
-Contract.
-Prior to any release to parole, the offender must sign a contract with the Commission and acknowledge all general and special conditions of parole.
-(7-1-21)T - a.
-The parolee will be issued reporting instructions that will include the address and the telephone number of the supervising office.
-(7-1-21)T a.
-A supervising authority may issue an agent's warrant to authorize local law enforcement to transport the parolee to the appropriate jurisdiction to be housed pending an appearance before the Commission, pursuant to Section 20-227, Idaho Code.
-(7-1-21)T
+(7 - 1 - 21)T(10 - 13 - 21)T b.
+Should the offender have disciplinary problems following the parole hearing, or the Commission receives information that was not available at the time of the hearing, $t{\perp}$ The Commission may reconsider the its decision, and void the tentative parole date may be voided or changed if the Commission receives information that was not available at the time of the hearing or the offender has disciplinary problems following the parole hearing.
+(7 - 1 - 21)T(10-13-21)T a.
+The parolee will be issued reporting instructions that will include the address and the telephone number of contact information for the supervising office.
+(7 - 1 - 21)T(10 - 13 - 21)T